 How to tell if you’re an almond mom.

-The challenges of being an almond mom.
+The challenges of having an almond mom.

 Why almond moms’ behavior is problematic.

-While it is essential to be mindful of what we eat and strive for a balanced diet, the behavior of an almond mom can be problematic.
+While it is essential to be mindful of what we eat and strive for a balanced diet, the behavior of an almond mom is problematic.
 For those with an almond mom, their restrictive diets can lead to feelings of guilt and shame if they ever “indulge” in a “forbidden” food.
 This guilt can become internalized, making it difficult to enjoy food fully without feeling guilty.
 Additionally, this diet can become a source of conflict in relationships.
 It is essential to recognize that while eating healthy is important, it should not be done at the expense of joy and pleasure.

 Furthermore, the behavior of almond moms can create an unhealthy environment filled with rules and regulations.
 Often, these rules are based on the idea of perfectionism, and they leave no room for flexibility or variation.
 This environment can be detrimental to a person’s mental health as it creates unrealistic expectations that can be difficult to meet.
+Binge-eating, disordered eating and other unhealthy diet behaviors can result from being stuck in this environment.

 How to recover from an almond mom.